pavan-kumar2/Multinational-News-App/README.md

 - **Global Styles**: Global styles are defined in `styles.scss` to ensure a cohesive design throughout the app.
 This includes resetting styles, defining typography, and importing `@mixin` and variables for consistent usage.

-# Reactive State Management and Error Handling in Angular Using RxJS
+# Reactive State Management and Error Handling Using RxJS

 1. **Reactive State Management with BehaviorSubjects**